teachingaway/teachingaway.github.io/_posts/2015-03-05-startup-employee-equity-compensation.md

-<p class="big-text">I'm an IP lawyer without any particular expertise in equity compensation & tax law.
-I've been learning about options, vesting, and equity incentives because I'm jealous of lawyers who get to say things like "double-trigger acceleration with a two-year cliff."
+<p class="big-text">I'm mainly an IP lawyer, but recently, I've been learning about options, vesting, and equity incentives for startups.
 Here's a collection of my notes and some of the most informative blog posts I've found. </p>

 <div class="toc">